DataDog/Datadog-Labs-jp/terraform-101/Lab1-EC2/README.md

 In this Lab, you will create a EC2 using Terraform.

 ## Create .tf file
-1. Open `ec2.tf` on Visual Studio Code.
+1. Open `Lab1-EC2/ec2.tf` on Visual Studio Code.

-2. Edit `ec2.tf` as follows then save the file.
+2. Enter your key pair created in Lab0 in the `key_name` field and replace the `tags` field with your name.

 ```
 provider "aws" {